teuben/teunix/docs/astronomy-on-ubuntu.md

 Teamviewer is another remote desktop viewer, much like x2go and vnc.
 Free for academic use.
 This will be a manual install, it does not come with Ubuntu.
 I used https://download.teamviewer.com/download/linux/teamviewer_amd64.deb

+### Online help vs. Offline help

+The unix *man* and *info* command give a lot of help.
+But if you are offline, this can be a problem.
+One tool that solves this is "zeal"

+      sudo apt install zeal

+After installation, you will need to select from a large set of *Docsets* which ones you like to install locally.
+Pick your poison.

 ## Quick Install